wizsk/ihsan/README.md

 # ihsan

+Work in progress...

-is a Arabic -> English vocabs
+is a Arabic -> English vocabs website json for db.